Nayruden/sortcraft/README.md

 ## 🛠️ **YAML Configuration**

-SortCraft uses **YAML config files** to define categories, priorities, and filters.
+Sortcraft uses **YAML config files** to define categories, priorities, and filters.
 Place your category files in `config/sortcraft/categories/` - all `.yaml` files in this directory are loaded automatically.

 ### 📁 **Category File Structure**